MicrosoftDocs/quantum-docs-pr/articles/language/statements.md

 This state in particular is not necessarily a classical state, such that in most cases, borrowing scopes should not contain measurements.

-Such qubits are often known as “dirty ancilla”.
-See [*Factoring using 2n+2 qubits with Toffoli based modular multiplication*](https://arxiv.org/abs/1611.07995) (Haner, Roetteler, and Svore 2017) for an example of dirty ancilla use.
+See [*Factoring using 2n+2 qubits with Toffoli based modular multiplication*](https://arxiv.org/abs/1611.07995) (Haner, Roetteler, and Svore 2017) for an example of borrowed qubit use.

 When borrowing qubits, the system will first try to fill the request from qubits that are in use but that are not accessed during the body of the `borrowing` statement.